 To help ensure part fit and durability, it is important that the recycled part be factory original.
-Steps to verify part origins and condition include checking:

-- the part for consistent paint film thickness and appearance.
+Steps to verify part origins and condition include checking the part for consistent paint film thickness and appearance.
 There should also be a uniform color consistency across multiple panels.
-If there is not, it is likely that the panel has been repaired, replaced, and / or refinished. - for vehicle history using various vehicle history services.
-However, with increasing privacy laws, using some vehicle history websites, such as Carfax, may become more difficult. - for the absence of VIN labels and other labels, or presence of R-DOT labels.
+If there is not, it is likely that the panel has been repaired, replaced, and/or refinished.

+It also helps to look at the vehicle history using various vehicle history services.
+However, with increasing privacy laws, using some vehicle history web sites, such as Carfax, may become more difficult.

+Other indications of previous repair or aftermarket parts include the absence of VIN labels and other labels, or presence of R-DOT labels.
 These will indicate that the part has been replaced.
+The R-DOT label is placed on replacement parts, so this is an indication that the part is not an original vehicle part.